GET IN TOUCH

 That’s not arrogance.

 Because when you model calm, evidence-based self-advocacy, you don’t just elevate yourself.
-You raise the standard for what leadership sounds like.
+You raise the standard for what leadership looks and sounds like.